Blog

 But I had a bad attitude.
 At the time, at that younger age, I couldn’t see the good.
 This affected my time at the Ranch, and looking back I regret that so much.
 When I lived at the Ranch, I thought they were just there to do whatever children needed for that particular day and time.
 After I left, I didn’t think anyone at Big Oak still cared about me.

+Five years ago, I was able to reconnect with my houseparents, and their actions showed that they did still love and care about me.
 My houseparents are “Mom” and “Dad.”
-They are Bryce and Cooper’s grandparents.
+They are grandparents to my children.
 They text me, asking about the boys and how our week is going and continue to be a part of our lives.
 We spend holidays with them, and their door is always open for me and my family.
+I always feels like I am home the minute we pull under the Big Oak Girls’ Ranch.
+Mom and Dad Thomas always make our favorite meal, and my boys love seeing them and playing with my house sisters.
+There’s never a dull moment!

 Everybody who serves at Big Oak is making a difference and helping change children’s lives, even when they are hard to deal with like I was.
-I see younger girls, living with my houseparents, and it makes me happy.
+I see younger girls living with my houseparents, and it makes me happy.
 They are my house sisters, and I know they are safe, they are getting what they need, and they are loved – just like me!